CollaboRateMgmt/CollaboRate/README.md

 As of now the project is releasing its first version.

 # Getting started
 First read the process to follow while using the tool.
-Understand the principles behind each part of the process.
-The documentation is available [here](https://github.com/sohrabsaran/CollaboRate/wiki).
+Go through all the links in this document.

 # How to use the tool?
-Besides the above-mentioned documentation, here is an overview of the process and the tool:
-1. You must use this software along with a conventional  issue/bug tracking system.
-You must also form a team of a few trustworthy people.
-You will call these people SPOCs (Single Point Of Contacts).
-They will perform customer  interaction and crowd interaction.
-Some of these SPOCs will ensure codebase modularity and reuse of libraries.
-2. The tool is a 'wizard'.
-It guides a member of the crowd to do the smallest  possible  intellectual/software work.
-This is of course easy for the crowd member to do.
-3. To use the tool, [download](https://github.com/sohrabsaran/CollaboRate/archive/master.zip) a copy of this repository.
+[Download](https://github.com/sohrabsaran/CollaboRate/archive/master.zip) a copy of this repository.
 There is no other install or build step  needed.
 Open CollaboRate.html in your web browser.
 I recommend FireFox.
 Answer the questions and follow the instructions shown by the wizard.